Feasibility-Aware Learning-to-Optimize in Wireless Communication Resource Allocation: Introduction

 \section{Introduction}

-The emergence of delay-sensitive 6G applications, such as the internet of things (IoT) and vehicle-to-everything (V2X), transforms wireless resource allocation (RA) into high-dimensional constrained optimization problems that require real-time solutions \cite{shi2023machine,liu2024survey}.
+The emergence of delay-sensitive 6G applications, such as the internet of things (IoT) and vehicle-to-everything (V2X), transforms wireless resource allocation (RA) into high-dimensional constrained optimization problems that require real-time solutions \cite{pivoto2025comprehensive,liu2024survey}.
 While traditional algorithms struggle with high computational cost, learning-to-optimize (L2O) has emerged as a promising alternative, using neural networks (NNs) to significantly accelerate computing process \cite{donti2021dc}.
-However, a critical challenge severely hinders the practical deployment of L2O: the lack of feasibility guarantees.
+However, a critical challenge severely hinders the practical deployment of L2O: the lack of feasibility control.
 Standard NNs may produce solutions that violate the strict operational constraints inherent in wireless systems (e.g., power budgets, rate requirements), potentially compromising system stability and safety.
 This issue becomes critical in scenarios such as V2X communication, where infeasible solutions compromise system stability and lead to severe safety issues.

 To address this feasibility challenge, a common strategy involves post-processing the NN's raw outputs with traditional projection-based methods, which iteratively map the infeasible solution back into the feasible set.
 However, this seemingly straightforward approach introduces significant obstacles for L2O frameworks.
 Such iterative procedures often break the differentiability essential for end-to-end training, complicate gradient computation, and are poorly suited for the GPU-accelerated batch processing that underpins modern deep learning.
-While some recent works have introduced differentiable convex optimization layers \cite{agrawal2019differentiable}, they still face scalability issues and high computational overhead in large-scale applications.
-Therefore, the fundamental tension between guaranteeing feasibility and maintaining an efficient, end-to-end trainable model has become a primary challenge in L2O.
+While some recent works have introduced differentiable convex optimization layers \cite{tang2024pyepo} or differentiable wireless simulation environment \cite{hoydis2022sionna}, they still face scalability issues and high computational overhead in large-scale applications.
+Therefore, the fundamental tension between feasibility-aware and maintaining an efficient, end-to-end trainable model has become a primary challenge in L2O.